openshift/enhancements/enhancements/network-observability/network-observability.md

 #### eBPF agent
 Extended Berkeley Packet Filter (eBPF) is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.
-The agent will allows collecting and aggregating all the ingress and egress flows on Linux hosts to send flows.
+The agent will allow collecting and aggregating all the ingress and egress flows on Linux hosts to send flows.

 #### Flow-Logs Pipeline